 The Keating Center

-The center is gratefully named in honor of Ed and Elaine Keating of Longboat Key, longtime New College backers, and generous philanthropists whose wide-ranging support has helped countless local groups including the Asolo Performing Arts Center, the Asolo Theatre Festival Association, the Florida West Coast Symphony, The Ringling Museum of Art Foundation, the Ringling School of Art & Design, the Sarasota Opera Association, the Florida Studio Theatre, Mote Marine Laboratory, Sarasota Ballet of Florida and many others.
+The center is gratefully named in honor of Ed and Elaine Keating of Longboat Key, longtime New College backers, and generous philanthropists whose wide-ranging support has helped countless local groups including the Asolo Performing Arts Center, the Asolo Theatre Festival Association, the Florida West Coast Symphony, The Ringling Museum of Art Foundation, the Ringling College of Art and Design, the Sarasota Opera Association, the Florida Studio Theatre, Mote Marine Laboratory, Sarasota Ballet of Florida and many others.

 Elaine Keating has served on the New College Foundation board since 1996, and served as chairman of the student affairs committee.
 The Keatings contributed $600,000 toward construction of the new center, in addition to their ongoing annual support of the college.
 SMRT of Sarasota, a specialty firm in educational, healthcare, public safety and government projects, designed the building.